 She completed her Masters in English Literature from Murray College, Sialkot.
 Later she became an English language lecturer for the students of O and A levels at Army Public College, Sialkot.
 However she left the job a few years back in order to devote her full attention to writing.

 She began her writing career in 1998 at a quite young age.
 Her initial stories were published in monthly urdu digests and later came out in the form of books.
 She has written about 16 books, comprising of complete novels and compilations of short stories.
 However it was her novel “Peer-e-Kaamil (S.A.W.W)” which became her identity.

-This is a ten pages story of Saman, who writes a letter to Allah.
+Doosra Dozakh is a ten pages long short story of Saman, a woman who writes a letter to Allah.

 Saman narrates what she is feeling, and what she is thinking about.
 All of those ten pages are quotable, but I will list only two.

 آگ کا عذاب صرف اللہ دے سکتا ہے . مجھے تو انسانوں نے آگ کا عذاب دیا ہے

 That line is so poignant.
 Burning the brides for lack of dowry is something that we have heard of and read about for ages.
 I had never once thought that apart from the worldly consequences, it also has a punishment in the hereafter.
 We the mere mortals do things that only Allah has the rights to do.
 In doing that, us humans are commiting shirk and kufr, ma’azallah.

 This line also reminds me of “Jannat Ke Pattay”.
 One of the events in that novel also had a similar theme, when Haya was kidnapped.
 Just saying.

 میرے جیسے بھائیوں کو موت آ جانی چاہیے جو بہنوں کو ٹرک بھر کر جہیز نہیں دے سکتے